The Richmond Castle Graffiti

 Gallery of Graffiti

 Explore in detail some of the inscriptions and drawings pencilled on the walls of the cell block at Richmond Castle over the years, including pieces created by First World War conscientious objectors such as the Richmond Sixteen.

-This short video explains why it’s so important to preserve the cell block and graffiti, and how we plan to protect them for the long term.read more about how we are conserving the graffiti
+This short video explains why it’s so important to preserve the cell block and graffiti, and how we plan to protect them for the long term.Read more about our plans to conserve the graffiti

 More about Richmond Castle